MatthiasNickles/diff-SAT/README.md

 so consistent PSAT problem instances are in principle feedable into delSAT in order to sample satisfying probabilistic models.
 However, note that
 PSAT is a different problem and delSAT doesn't check the satisfiability of probability assignments (except for the Boolean satisfiability of "hard" clauses), at least not directly (see remarks about termination and non-termination further below).
-Also note that delSAT's semantics is different from SSAT (Stochastic Boolean Satisfiability).
+Also note that delSAT's semantics and purpose is different from SSAT (Stochastic Boolean Satisfiability).

 - While in principle usable with any kind of differentiable cost function(s), MSE-style costs receive optimized treatment with command line switch -mse.
 With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2) individually instead of providing a single long MSE formula. delSAT minimizes then the expression (innerCost1+...+innerCostN)/n.

 - delSAT is not (or only remotely) related to SGDB (Stochastic Gradient Descent Branching Heuristic, in Jia Hui Liang:
 Machine Learning for SAT Solvers, 2018).
-Whereas SGDB provides a branching heuristics for finding decision variables which maximize the probability of creating partial assignments leading to _conflicts_ (and thus improve regular SAT solving performance), delSAT's gradient descent-style branching heuristics aims at minimizing a user-defined loss function.
+Whereas SGDB provides a branching heuristics for finding decision variables which increase the likeliness of creating partial assignments leading to _conflicts_ (inconsistent partial assignments) and thus improve regular SAT solving performance, delSAT's gradient descent-style branching heuristics aims at minimizing a user-defined loss function.

 - For certain cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a